What is Hyperbole? Examples & Definition in Literature

 Auden is describing a series of things that can literally never happen, from rivers leaping over mountains to fish coming ashore to sing.
 These events are absurd, but they are prefaced by the idea that this is how long the speaker will love another person.
 In this way, hyperbole helps Auden take a concept that most people are familiar with (loving someone forever) and present it in a fresh way by simply redefining how long “forever” will be.

-As we’ve discussed, most basic purpose of hyperbole is to give something a special emphasis.
-An exaggerated and sometimes absurd hyperbole helps emphasize something in a way that standard prose just can’t do.
+As we’ve discussed, the most basic purpose of hyperbole is to give something a special emphasis.
+An exaggerated and sometimes absurd figure of speech helps emphasize something in a way that literal prose just can’t do.

-Harper Lee provides a great example of this in To Kill a Mockingbird.
+Harper Lee provides some great examples of hyperbole in To Kill a Mockingbird.
 She describes life in the small town like this:

 A day was twenty-four hours long but seemed longer.
 There was no hurry, for there was nowhere to go, nothing to buy and no money to buy it with, nothing to see outside the boundaries of Maycomb County.

-Obviously, there was not literally “nowhere to go” and “nothing buy,” much less “no money to buy it with.”
+Obviously, there was not actually “nowhere to go” and “nothing to buy,” much less “no money to buy it with.”
 However, Lee effectively uses hyperbole to emphasize how the town was both poor and boring more effectively than simply writing “the town was poor and boring.”

 The exaggeration of hyperbole helps make comedy more effective.
 This is why hyperbole goes hand-in-hand with satire.

-The most famous example of this comes from Jonathan Swift’s A Modest Proposal.
-Swift uses hyperbole to exaggerate dark comedy to the point that it becomes very strident social commentary:
+Jonathan Swift uses several examples of this type of hyperbole in his novel A Modest Proposal.
+Swift uses figurative language to exaggerate dark comedy to the point that it becomes very strident social commentary:

 I have been assured by a very knowing American of my acquaintance in London, that a young healthy child well nursed, is, at a year old, a most delicious nourishing and wholesome food, whether stewed, roasted, baked, or boiled; and I make no doubt that it will equally serve in a fricasie, or a ragoust.

 Of course, Swift himself had no intention of eating children, but rather wanted to raise awareness about England’s policies against Ireland.
-But by using hyperbole to paint the British as cannibals hungry for Irish babies, Swift more effectively captures the reader’s imagination.
+But by using hyperbole to paint the British as cannibals with a taste for for Irish babies, Swift more effectively captures the reader’s imagination.
 The dark humor is as striking now as it was back then, and the comedic use of hyperbole helped Swift create the most famous satire in history.

-To better understand hyperbole, it’s important to review examples of it.
-By understanding how famous literary figures used hyperbole, you can better integrate it into your own writing.
+To better understand hyperbole, it’s important to review some famous examples of it.
+By understanding how these literary figures used hyperbole, you can better integrate it into your own writing.

 1. Kurt Vonnegut